zedlopez/ifm/Writing with Inform.md

 Marriage relates one person to another (called the spouse).
 ```

-and now, for instance, we may have that the spouse of John is Yoko and the spouse of Yoko is John.
+and now, for instance, if the spouse of John is Yoko then the spouse of Yoko is automatically John, and they have no other spouses.

 Since many of these examples have involved people, it might be worth mentioning again that any kind can be involved, not just the "person" kind.